GoobyFRS/bluebotpc-web/pages/wordpress.md

 ## Premium Hosting

 **Premium** plans are ideal for Medium-sized business websites or [WooCommerce](https://woocommerce.com/) webshops that operate as Full-Time income.
 These deployments operate with the newest AMD EYPC processors to tackle even the most intense workloads!
-All **Premium** plans include 250GB of S3-compatible Cloud Storage plus 1TB of BlueBotEdge bandwidth!
+All **Premium** plans include 250GB of S3-compatible Cloud Storage plus 1TB of BlueBotCDN bandwidth!

 | **Plan Name** | **Monthly Price** | **Storage** | **Bandwidth** | **Monthly Visitors** |
 | Professional | $100 | 75GB  | Unlimited | 200,000  |